-Name:

-Library:

-Depository Library Number:

 Email address:

-FDLP Su rvey: United States Code - Elimination of Printed Annual Supplements
+FDLP Survey: United States Code - Elimination of Printed Annual Supplements

-U.S. House of the Law R eliminating pevery 6 year Law Revision portion of the tion of the survey contains questions from the Office of the Law Revision Counsel of the of Representatives-the office that produces the United States Code (USC).
-The Office levision Counsel is investigating whether the USC can be produced more efficiently by rinted USC annual supplements.
-The USC main edition would continue to be printed as, but the printed USC annual supplements would be discontinued.
-The Office of the Counsel wants to continue to serve the needs of its users, and your completion of this e survey will provide important feedback.
+This first portion of the survey contains questions from the Office of the Law Revision Counsel of the U.S. House of Representatives-the office that produces the United States Code (USC).
+The Office of the Law Revision Counsel is investigating whether the USC can be produced more efficiently by eliminating printed USC annual supplements.
+The USC main edition would continue to be printed every 6 years, but the printed USC annual supplements would be discontinued.
+The Office of the Law Revision Counsel wants to continue to serve the needs of its users, and your completion of this portion of the survey will provide important feedback.

-uming the printed USC main edition continued to be printed every 6 years, how ld the elimination of the printed USC annual supplements impact your library s?